olmesm/spaceInvadersJS/README.md

 ## To run

-### On local machine
+### Locally

 ```
 $ git clone https://github.com/olmesm/spaceInvadersJS
 ```

-Either use a static server like http-server or just open the index.html in the browser of your choice.
+Use a static server like http-server or just open the index.html in the browser of your choice.

 ### Online
 [Space Invaders on Surge](http://space-invaders.surge.sh/)